Mastering Sliprail: Boost Your Desktop Efficiency in Simple Steps

 As you can see, the core usage pattern is straightforward:

-Hotkey Summon -> Type Keyword (No Spaces) -> (Enter to Execute / OR Space + Parameters + Enter)
+Hotkey to open search window -> Type Keyword (No Spaces) -> (Enter to Execute / OR Space + Parameters + Enter)

 Sliprail aims for a "think it, do it" experience.
 The combination of real-time search and the automatic mode switching based on the spacebar allows for both power and simplicity.